g2 is capable of reusing pre-existing g2-objects via use(), ins() or simply as predefined command queue.

 Invoke functions at 'define time' or objects at 'run time'.
 For more information how to use ins read here |

-that referenced external object are fully transparent and thus visible in all use
+that referenced external object are fully transparent and thus visible in all useing instances.

 At rendering time the commands of the referenced g2 are executed each time ... not copied.
 Do not call